gloobsters/gloobie/README.md

 ## Building

+### Dependencies

+- Zig
+- slang (Automatically fetched, if you're building on an unsupported host target, you're on your own to add the correct binary!)
+- DXC (Optional, for D3D12/DXIL shader target)

 We target a version of Zig that isn't currently available in a formal release (otherwise known as a master build), since otherwise we would have to rewrite code as Zig isn't a stable language.
 You can see the version of Zig we used listed at the top of the [`build.zig.zon`](https://github.com/gloobsters/gloobie/blob/mommy/build.zig.zon) file.

 We recommend the [`zigup`](https://github.com/marler8997/zigup) tool for downloading Zig master builds.
 On Arch Linux it's provided via the `zigup-bin` package, but for other operating systems like Windows it's available as a [GitHub Release](https://github.com/marler8997/zigup/releases/latest).